 Handicap: In the first line of the grey box on the scorecard you will see the word Handicap.
 This word is followed by the numbers 1 through 18.
 Each number corresponds to a selected hole on the course.
 The higher the number given in this row, the easier that particular hole is on average.
 This particular row ranks all the holes from hardest to easiest to give you an idea of what the hole is like for most golfers.
 You will generally see even numbers on the Front 9 and odd numbers on the Back 9 for handicapping purposes.

 Valuable Golf Terminology

-90° Rule – a rule used on golf courses that says that cart drivers must make ninety degree turns to go to their ball from the cart path rather than driving all over the course.
+90° Rule – a rule used on golf courses that states cart drivers must use the cart path until they are even with their golf ball, then make a ninety degree turns to go to their ball from the cart path rather than driving all over the course.

 Albatross – a score of three under par on a single hole.

 Birdie – a score of one under on a single hole.

 Bogey – a score of one over on a single hole.

 Bounce – the angle from the leading edge of the club to the lowest point of the sole of the club.
 This angle helps the club not dig into the ground.